verrazzano/docs/content/en/docs/setup/upgrade/_index.md

 2. You upgrade to to 1.2.0 by changing the Verrazzano CR version field to v1.2.0.
 3. The upgrade failed for some reason and the Verrazzano CR state transitions to `UpgradeFailed`.
 4. You update the Verrazzano platform operator to 1.3.0.
-5. The Verrazzano CR state transitions to UpgradePaused.
+5. The Verrazzano CR state transitions to `UpgradePaused`.
 6. You change the Verrazzano CR version field to v1.3.0.
 7. The Verrazzano CR state transitions to `Upgrading` and stays in that state until it completes, then it transitions to `UpgradeComplete`.

-For detailed upgrade information, uou can view the logs with the following command to see detailed progress of the upgrade:
+For detailed upgrade information, you can view the logs with the following command to see detailed progress of the upgrade:

 ```
 $ kubectl logs -n verrazzano-install \